 Glamour magazine named Pedersen one of ten “Outstanding Young Working Women” in 1990.
-In 1994 President Clinton honored Pedersen as one of Ten Outstanding Young Americans.
-She has appeared on shows such as “CNN,” “Oprah,” “Good Morning America,” “CBS This Morning,” “Today,” “Primetime Live,” and “Late Night with David Letterman.”
-She has also performed stand-up comedy at “The Improv,” among other clubs, and writes material for several well-known comedians.
+In 1994 President Clinton honored her as one of Ten Outstanding Young Americans.
+Pedersen has appeared on national television outlets such as CNN, “Oprah,” “Good Morning America,” “CBS This Morning,” “Today,” “Primetime Live,” and “Late Night with David Letterman.”
+She has also performed stand-up comedy at The Improv, among other clubs, and writes material for several well-known comedians.
 She has an honorary degree of Doctor of Humane Letters from Canisius College.